gsej/financial-model/README.md

 We should specify the CAGR, but then calculate average annual return for the calculations of each year.
 Look up formula.

-Move shared components into an npm package (keep within same repo for now)

 # Future
 specify rebalancing strategy

-add title and general explanation at the beginning Model 4 add reverse cummulative
+Model 4 add reverse cummulative

 rename project - perhaps to portfolio-model

-look at adding a display name to allocations (to allow spaces)

-Bugs

-make some input values sticky - i.e. sharable across models (with a toggle to make them unsticky)

-think about the reset button. if we have sticky values how should it affect those?